BENGAL EAGLE OWL

 AT THE WILDLIFE PARK

-Owlfie, our beautiful Bengal Eagle Owl, arrived at the park in 2012 at just one month old.
-She can often be found perched in her aviary or swooping for her food.
+We have two beautiful Bengal Eagle Owls at the park.
+Owlfie arrived at the park in 2012 at just one month old and Ravi joined him in 2024.
+They can often be found perched in their aviary or swooping for food.

 HABITAT